SpirosDR1/README.md/README.md

 # 3. Run the Chaos Engine stress-test against your target network
 go run main.go --target mantle
 ```
-*Pro Tip: For high-throughput L2/L3 testing, ensure your environment supports high-concurrency Go execution as decoupled by our production engine.
+*Pro Tip: For high-throughput L2/L3 testing, ensure your environment supports high-concurrency Go execution as decoupled by our production engine.*
-Security Note: This public repository contains our high-performance stress-testing engine (Go).
-The core PQC cryptographic logic (Python/NIST Level 5 implementations) is maintained in a private repository to protect proprietary IP.
-Full white-box access is granted only under NDA during commercial integration.*

 *Security Note: This public repository contains our high-performance stress-testing engine (Go).
 The core PQC cryptographic logic (Python/NIST Level 5 implementations) is maintained in a private repository to protect proprietary IP.
 Full white-box access is granted only under NDA during commercial integration.*